 49. Service recommendations.
 We use a number of ways to keep you informed about the products and services Our Companies provide.
 We recommend products and services to you based on your account information, eligibility and your needs and preferences as determined by your purchase and use of our products and services.
 We may also reach out to inform you of ways to save, new product and service releases and other useful information using a variety of means, including by calling you.
 You can manage your communications preferences by contacting us (see Section 55).
 You will continue to receive service-related messages even if you choose not to receive marketing communications.
 We will not disclose your personal information to third-parties to market their products and services without your express consent.

 50. Suspension and cancellation of services by us.
-We can suspend or cancel the services, in whole or in part, if you breach or fail to comply with any of your obligations, including if: (a) you fail to make your payments (except for disputed fees) or you are late paying any deferred amounts under any payment arrangements with us; (b) you (or any user, authorized or not) use or allow the services to be used in violation of the Responsible Use Policy; or (c) your use of the services is not consistent with your ordinary usage patterns.
+We can suspend or cancel the services, in whole or in part, if you breach or fail to comply with any of your obligations, including if: (a) you fail to make your payments (except for disputed fees) or you are late paying any deferred amounts under any payment arrangements with us; (b) you (or any user, authorized or not) use or allow the services to be used in violation of the Responsible Use Policy in Schedule A; or (c) your use of the services is not consistent with your ordinary usage patterns.
 You are responsible for paying for the services even if they are suspended.
 If the reason for suspension has not been resolved within 14 days of the suspension date, we may cancel your services and recover Our Equipment.
 If you wish to resume your subscription to the services, you must pay any amounts owing and the applicable installation and activation fees.
 If applicable, we undertake to uphold the CRTC’s Deposit and Disconnection Code and the Internet Code.
 If you are not in breach of your obligations, to cancel any service or this Contract, we will inform you in writing at least 60 days in advance, for example, if we stop offering a service to which you subscribe.